If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Nashville is where students came to train for non-violent protest through workshops organized by James Lawson, a Methodist minister, who was studying at Vanderbilt University’s Divinity School, and was later expelled.
 Those classes welcomed a cadre of passionate students, who would become a who’s who of the civil rights movement, including John Lewis, Diane Nash, Bernard Lafayette, James Bevel and C. T. Vivian.

-A video of one of the protest workshops offers a fascinating insight into the training students received.
+A video of one of the protest workshops (excerpted below) offers a fascinating insight into the training students received.
 One jarring role-playing exercise, shown in the video below, has students preparing for the abuse they would soon face at lunch counters.

-Watching the training video offers is a moving experiences that lets a visitor wonder what they would have done in similar circumstances.
+Watching the training offers is a moving experiences that lets a visitor wonder what they would have done in similar circumstances.
 (It’s reminiscent of the experience visitors have at Atlanta’s Civil Rights Center, where they sit at a counter, don headphones and get an idea what it would be like to endure a sit-in protest.)
 Several videos are on offer, so it’s possible to spend several hours here.

 - Do show yourself friendly at the counter at all times